For the purposes of the General Data Protection Regulation (“GDPR”) and UK data protection laws, the controller is Newbury News and Media Limited.

 · The purpose of the processing as well as the legal basis for processing.

-· If the processing is based on the legitimate interests of Newbury News Limited or a third party, information about those interests.
+· If the processing is based on the legitimate interests of Newbury News and Media Limited or a third party, information about those interests.

 · The categories of personal data collected, stored and processed.